 What does the opportunity status mean?

-Each status tells you where the opportunity is in the process.
-The status may be different based on whether you’re a creator or applicant, and also depends on if it’s a federal employee opportunity or a student internship opportunity.
+The status tells you where the opportunity is in the process.
+The type of status varies based on whether you’re a creator or applicant or if it’s a federal employee opportunity or a student internship opportunity.

 Federal opportunity status